 You may have heard about a recent spike in the murder rate across major U.S. cities last year.
 It was a key talking point for the Trump campaign on policing policy, but it also may be leveling off.
 Social scientists can also help put this bounce into context, because violent and property crimes in the U.S. have been going down for the past twenty years.

 You can read more on the social sources of this drop in a feature post at The Society Pages.
-Neighborhood safety is a serious issue, but the data on crime rates doesn’t always support the drama.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+Neighborhood safety is a serious issue, but the data on crime rates doesn’t always support the drama.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.